 What do you do when you have been the victim of a violent crime or a crime has taken place on your property?
-After the police write their reports and the investigators talk to all the witnesses, what is left is a scene full of blood, drugs, chemicals, or other bodily fluids with no one else to handle it but you, the property owner.
+First, the police write their reports and the investigators talk to all the witnesses.
+What is left is a scene full of blood, drugs, chemicals, or other bodily fluids with no one else to handle it but you, the property owner.

-As much as we would prefer the police to handle the cleanup as well as the investigation, the person responsible for cleaning up the aftermath of a crime scene is whomever owns the property.
+We would prefer the police to handle the cleanup as well as the investigation.
+However, the person responsible for cleaning up the aftermath of a crime scene is whomever owns the property.
 Whether it’s a home, business, or government land, none of us ever expect to be faced with the horrible aftermath and emotional trauma that a crime scene can entail.

 Can I Have Someone Else Clean the Crime Scene?